 ARTICLES

-A single photograph taken in a residential area in Hokkaido is gaining massive attention on social media.
-On top of a snow pile created by snow removal on a private property, there was something that looked like a black shadow.
-A closer look revealed...
+A single photo taken in a residential area in Hokkaido is capturing hearts on social media.
+On top of a snow pile created by snow removal, there's a dark shadow... and upon closer inspection...

-No way!
-Is there something on the snow pile from our snow removal...?
-I looked closer and a fox was sleeping at the very top lol
+No way?
+Is that something on the snow pile from clearing our property...?
+Turns out it was a fox sleeping at the very top lol

 Photo credit: @nabe640's post

-The black shadow, whose identity was unclear from a distance, turned out to be a fox relaxing at the peak of a snow pile created by snow removal!
-Its figure, lying on the snow with a calm expression, is a sight unique to Hokkaido.
-When this photo was posted on social media, it garnered about 60,000 likes, with comments pouring in such as, "Classic Hokkaido," "It's like a scene from a drama or movie," and "Its sleeping pose is dangerously cute."
+The dark shadow, whose identity was unclear from a distance, turned out to be a fox relaxing at the peak of a snow pile made by snow removal!
+Its calm expression as it lies on the snow is a scene unique to Hokkaido.
+When this photo was posted on social media, it garnered about 60,000 likes, with comments pouring in such as, "Only in Hokkaido," "It's like a scene from a drama or movie," and "Its sleeping pose is so cute, I can't handle it."

 The Photographer is Tech YouTuber Kazumasa Watanabe